irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 #### Become a Shelter Volunteer

-The Irvine Coding Club is proud to proclaim that we have partnered with at-risk and homeless shelters to provide our material to those who may be deprived of such an opportunity otherwise.
+The Inspire Coding Club is proud to proclaim that we have partnered with at-risk and homeless shelters to provide our material to those who may be deprived of such an opportunity otherwise.
 No coding experience is needed, and managing students/troubleshooting with them is the largest part of the opportunity.

 #### Apply as a Branch Director